arkane-systems/genie/genie/docs/readme.md

   --shutdown, -u             Shut down systemd and exit the bottle.
 ```

-So, it has three modes, all of which will set up the bottle and run systemd in it if it isn't already running for simplicity of use.
+So, it has four modes, all of which will set up the bottle and run systemd in it if it isn't already running for simplicity of use.

 _genie -i_ will set up the bottle - including changing the WSL hostname by suffixing -wsl, to distinguish it from the Windows host -  run systemd, and then exit.
 This is intended for use if you want services running all the time in the background, or to preinitialize things so you needn't worry about startup time later on, and for this purpose is ideally run from Task Scheduler on logon.